Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/development.md

 Tips for working with containers:

 - The up script pulls the latest versions of the base images.
-Usually, this is a good thing.
-But if you need to hold off from pulling the latest version, you can pin your base image to a specific version in the docker-compose file.
+Pullingh latest images is recommended.
+But if you need to hold off from pulling the latest version (as an exceptional case), you can pin your base image to a specific version in the docker-compose file.

-- If you’re seeing an error in XM Cloud that you cannot reproduce locally, you can use the CLI to inspect logs from the cloud environment (including logs from the editing rendering host). `dotnet sitecore cloud-environment log list` and it will give you a list of All of the logs on your environment.
+- If you’re seeing an error in XM Cloud that you cannot reproduce locally, you can use the CLI to inspect logs from the cloud environment (including logs from the editing rendering host). `dotnet sitecore cloud environment log logs list` and it will give you a list of All of the logs on your environment.